 6- Tandem Standing & Tandem Walking: Place 1 foot directly in front of the other, so the heel of the front foot touches the toe of the back foot.
 Maintain standing in this position as long as you are able, or up to 30 seconds.
 As this becomes easier, try taking a few steps in this heel-to-toe format, as if you are walking on a tight rope.
 Remember to use something to hold on to for safety.

-Remember, never put yourself in a situation you are not comfortable in, and ALWAYS consult your Physical Therapist for advice on doing any further exercise at home, on top of your Physical Therapy Treatment and HEP if any assigned.
+Remember, never put yourself in a situation you are not comfortable in, and ALWAYS consult your Physical Therapist and Physician on doing any further exercise program at home, on top of your Physical Therapy Treatment and HEP if any assigned.
 Here at SportsCare Institute, we are All About The Care that we provide for our patients.
 We love to see them progress at a respectable pace, comfortable to them, and their abilities.
 If you feel you may benefit from Physical Therapy, please text your zip code to 1-844-700-0013 to find our nearest location to you, or contact your local SportsCare Institute facility to schedule an appointment with our fantastic team of caring Physical Therapists.

 Photo Credit: T.Kirwan/SportsCare Institute